SamirAhmad5445/calculator-app-main/README.md

 </div>
 ```

-- Using the :has() pseudo Class To Change The Posiotion Of the Toggle
+- Using the :has() pseudo Class To Change The Position Of the Toggle

 ```css
 .toggle::after {